 On the other hand, the animation thread loops indefinitely to perform configuration updates based on this velocity vector and then render the scene according to the updated viewpoint.
-In order to perform real-time navigation such that the distance traveled will not depend on the speed of the computer, the browser will multiply v_x and v_y by the time interval d t between two frame updates to obtain the displacement transformation T. The displacement transformation will then be multiplied to the current configuration q_i to obtain the next viewpoint configuration $q_g (q_g = T \mathbf{x})$ q_i).
-Let d denote the translation vector between q_i and q{g} .
-For browsers with collision-detection capability, potential collisions are checked along the line segment of d.
+In order to perform real-time navigation such that the distance traveled will not depend on the speed of the computer, the browser will multiply v_x and v_y by the time interval dt between two frame updates to obtain the displacement transformation T. T will then be multiplied by the current configuration q_i to obtain the next viewpoint configuration q_g ($q_g = T \times q_i$).
+Browsers usually perform collision checks along the translation vector (denoted by d) between q_i and q_g .
 If a potential collision might result from the movement, the viewpoint update will not be performed.
-This is the situation when the user gets stuck at a certain location.
+This is the situation when the user might get stuck at a certain location.
 It is very often that the user has to move backward first in order to escape the trapping situation.